 Push For Government Support

-Do not be afraid to contact your local government officials and express your displeasure with the amount of health programs available to your child.
+Do not be afraid to contact your local government officials and express your displeasure with the number of health, nutrition, fitness, sports or wellness programs available to your child.
 Let them know you want more PE and recreational activities.
+Remember, many politicians are parents or grandparents as well, so they completely understand your concerns!
+Don't just complain to them, rather, offer attainable solutions that support all sides.

 Use Less Technology